 It can be difficult to maintain an exercise regimen when the temperature outside plummets, but exercise can help to keep you regular.
 Sticking to your normal routine as much as possible during the holiday season reduces the likelihood of gastrointestinal upset.

-If you feel like your GI system doesn’t work as well as it used to, call Digestive Health Associates of Texas.
+If you feel like your digestive system isn’t working as well as it used to, contact our GI specialists at Digestive Health Associates of Texas today.
 One of our board-certified, fellowship-trained gastroenterologists will be happy to help!